Lyudmila Ulitskaya: Political involvement

 Because Ulitskaya addresses both religion and politics in her work, she has moved to the forefront of the Russian political debate in recent decades.
 In 2011 and 2012, during the height of the anti-Putin protests in Russia, she became a board member for the League of Voters.
 She was also considered a traitor by the administration and was the subject of negative statements in state-owned outlets, such as Isvestia.
 She is firmly anti-Putin; at a press conference for her book The Big Green Tent (Зелёный шатёр, 2010), she remarked that the country was becoming "Stalinized," something that gave her "a whiff of fear."

 However, she is very against the idea of Moscow being a cultural part of Europe, unlike other anti-Putin dissidents such as Alexei Navalny.

 While Mikhail Khodorkovsky, a Russian billionaire jailed on fraud charges, was incarcerated, he and Ulitskaya wrote each other letters.
 Ulitskaya maintains that the charges against him were politically motivated and thus "absurd."
 Their correspondence was published in a collection titled Mikhail Khodorkovsky: Articles, Dialogues, Interviews along with contributions from other writers such as Boris Strugatsky and Boris Akunin.

 On the second day of the Russian war against Ukraine in 2022, Novaya Gazeta published a statement by Ulitskaya, Pain.
 Fear.
 Shame., strongly condemning the war.
 She was also among the signatories of an appeal by eminent writers to all Russian speakers to spread the truth about the war inside Russia.
-She later went to live in Berlin since early March 2022.
+Since March 2022, she has been living in Berlin.